ABAAD

 Contextual Update

-Lebanon protection emergency indicators as of 15 May 2026 · Day 75 of escalation · Day 29 of ceasefire.
+Lebanon protection emergency indicators as of 1 June 2026 · Day 92 of escalation · Day 46 of the cessation-of-hostilities framework.

 Total Killed